gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-1.0-specification.md

 #### Java Ecosystem specific attributes

 - `org.gradle.dependency.bundling` indicates how dependencies of the variant are bundled.
 Either externally, embedded or shadowed.
 See the `org.gradle.api.attributes.java.Bundling` for more details.
 Value must be a string.
 - `org.gradle.component.category` indicates the type of component (library or platform).
 This attribute is mostly used to disambiguate Maven POM files derived either as a platform or a library.
+Value must be a string.

 #### Native ecosystem specific attributes